Nood24/MIDI-Real-Time/index.md

 ### controller.cpp

-controller.cpp is the object that loads songs, revieves Midi inputs and passes on those values to lower evels of abstraction.
+controller.cpp is the object that loads songs, revieves Midi inputs and passes on those values to lower evels of abstraction and contrtolls the state of the system through interacting with the user through the terminal.
 The object can be found at <https://github.com/Nood24/MIDI-Real-Time/blob/master/midi_driver/driver/Controller.cpp>.

 ### DanceSet.cpp